HieuNguyenVu/scully-personal-website/blog/algo-sliding-window.md

 location: 'Phu Tho, Vietnam'
 ---

-_**This series is the note of me when I exercise Sliding Window in LeetCode.
+_**This series is my notes when I exercise algorithm in LeetCode.
 Actually, I'm not a good person who best knows about the algorithm, my knowledge just learned from my friend and summary from the internet.
 But I hope this may help you for the next interview.
 I assume that you already have knowledge about Sliding Window.
 If you don't, it's ok, you just know at least about Loop.**_

 ## I. Which challenges we should think to solve by the Sliding Window ?